Meat Cutting

 The first step is breaking the carcass in half.

 This is the cross-section.
-Not a very meaty loin compared to some of our sheep.
+It’s not a very meaty loin compared to some of our sheep.

 We had one lamb show up with a spool joint.
 This is usually the designation for a mutton.
 She was only six months old.
 The carcass on the left has a break joint and is a lamb.
 The carcass on the right has a spool joint, and thus, it is a mutton.